Frontiers of Science Faculty

 Peter de Menocal is Dean of Science for the Faculty of Arts & Sciences at Columbia University, and the Thomas Alva Edison/Con Edison Professor in the Department of Earth and Environmental Sciences.
 He is the Founding Director of the Center for Climate & Life, a research team with over 120 PhD scientists leading research to understand how climate impacts lifeâ€™s essentials â€“ our access to food, water, shelter, and energy.
 The Center engages the private sector to build a more resilient, sustainable world.
 He is a geochemist and paleoclimate scientist at Columbiaâ€™s Lamont-Doherty Earth Observatory who uses ocean sediments to understand how and why past oceans and climates have changed, and their impacts on human evolution and culture.
 He is a Fellow of the American Geophysical Union (2013), an AGU Emiliani awardee (2014), recipient of the Lenfest Columbia Distinguished Faculty award (2008), and the Distinguished Brooksian award (2013).
 He was awarded an honorary Doctor of Science degree from St. Lawrence University in 2009.

 Prahlad K. Routh is a Materials Scientist and his research focuses on investigating structural, optical and electronic properties of materials such as semiconducting nanocrystals, 2D materials and their hybrids using ultrafast spectroscopy and light-matter interactions towards applications in energy harvesting and designing next generation of nano-engineered electronic devices.
 He completed his B.Tech from Indian Institute of Technology Madras (IIT Madras), Chennai, India in 2009 and went on to receive his Ph.D. from Stony Brook University, Stony Brook, NY in May 2016, and carried out his research work at Center for Functional Nanomaterials, Brookhaven National Laboratory (BNL).
 He is also actively involved in STEM mentoring and science communication with The New York Academy of Sciences initiatives.
-Prahlad K. Routh is a Lecturer in Discipline of Physics at Columbia University and in addition to teaching Frontiers of Science, maintaining the Frontiers of Science and course website, designing the Smart Sparrow lesson and other course curriculum development activities, he continues his interdisciplinary research at the interface of Materials Science and Artificial Intelligence.
+Prahlad K. Routh is a Lecturer in Discipline of Physics at Columbia University and in addition to teaching Frontiers of Science, designing the online lessons using Smart Sparrow and other course curriculum development activities, he continues his interdisciplinary research at the interface of Materials Science and Artificial Intelligence.